chilleregeravi/code-pr-assist/README.md

 - Add new LLM providers by extending `llm_utils.py`.
 - Add new vector search or storage backends by extending `qdrant_utils.py`.
+- All development tools are pre-configured in the DevContainer for easy extension development

 ## License